Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Troubleshooting.md

 ### Issue

-When enabling shadows from lighting, you may observe **shadow acne** - areas within shadows that appear bright or not black according to the settings of the 1st Shading Map or 2nd Shading Map, rather than being properly darkened.
+When "Receive shadows" is enabled, you may observe **shadow acne** - areas within shadows that appear bright or not black according to the settings of the 1st Shading Map or 2nd Shading Map, rather than being properly darkened.

 ### Workaround for Universal Render Pipeline (URP)